Study Abroad Program Overview

 Students are enrolled at UNIC through the Global Semesters office.
 Coursework is available in the School of Business, School of Education, School of Humanities and Social Sciences, School of Law, and School of Sciences and Engineering.
 All courses are taught in English by host university faculty.

 As part of the UNIC's Global Semesters program, you have access to hundreds of courses taught in English in subjects including business administration, marketing, communication, international relations, European studies, and many more.
-Review the list of Frequently Offered Courses for the Fall
+Review the list of Frequently Offered Courses for the Spring

 to determine what you would like to study at UNIC.